Homefront: The Revolution – A Comprehensive Review of the Game’s Map Design

 5.4 Lack of Fast Travel Options

-Another point of contention is the lack of comprehensive fast travel options.
-While Homefront: The Revolution does offer some fast travel points, they are often limited and spaced far apart.
-Given the large size of the map, this can make traversal feel cumbersome, especially when players need to backtrack to previously visited locations for side missions or collectibles.
-The absence of a more flexible fast travel system can detract from the overall enjoyment of exploring the game’s world, leading to frustration in later stages of the game.
+Another gripe was the lack of comprehensive fast travel options.
+Although some fast travel points are offered by Homefront: The Revolution, they are generally limited and spaced far apart.
+Large in size, the map can make traversal feel cumbersome when players need to backtrack to previously visited locations for side missions or collectibles.
+The lack of a flexible fast travel system can make the exploration of the game world tedious and obnoxious towards the end.

 5.5 Limited Interaction with the Environment